GrovoLearning/SCORMCloud_PHPLibrary/README.md

 ## Updates:

+**v1.4.0** (5.21.2018)
+  - Added async approach to import course from SCORM Cloud using importCourseAsync and getAsyncImportResult API.

 **v1.3.1** (5.1.2012)

   - Added Invitation Service to manage SCORM Cloud invitations through the new Invitation Service in the SCORM Cloud API.